-Autumn - Settlements (Linked to the topic Rampaging Raiders) Spring - Human and Physical Features in Settlements (Linked to the Topic Go Greece Lightning) Summer - How has our Locality Changed and how does it Compare to Others.
-Position of 8 major cities within UK countries Use 8 pts of a compass to plan a journey in UK Explain the term settlement Identify what is the same and different about settlements and how they change Some types of renewable energy.
-The physical features in a landscape e.g. coast) Recognise P and H features in local area Know what a port is and compare the port of Hull to one in Greece based on P and H features Measure and record based on H and P features The terms Equator, Southern and Northern hemisphere.
-Use an ordnance survey map to locate a H or P feature Understand cause and consequence on a settlement
+Autumn - Settlements (Linked to the topic Rampaging Raiders) Spring - Human and Physical Features in Settlements (Linked to the Topic Go Greece Lightning) Su mmer - How has our Locality Changed and how does it Compare to Others. • Position of 8 major cities within UK countries Use 8 pts of a compass to plan a journey in UK Explain the term settlement Identify what is the same and different about settlements and how they change Some types of renewable energy. • The physical features in a landscape e.g. coast) Recognise P and H features in local area Know what a port is and compare the port of Hull to one in Greece based on P and H features Measure and record based on H and P features • The terms Equator, Southern and Northern hemisphere.
+Use an ordnance survey map to locate a H or P feature, and to compare similarity and dissimilar features in locations Understand cause and consequence on a settlement and how this affects trends over time.